kelly-xue-wang/ModularApp/docs/ISSUE_TEMPLATE/issue_bug_template.md

 ## Checklist:
 - [ ] Follows the style guidelines of this project
-- [ ] Tested on all relevant SDK levles and flavors
+- [ ] Tested on all relevant SDK levels and flavors